 The holidays have officially come and gone.
 Now that they are over, many of us find ourselves a few pounds heavier and a few dollars poorer.
-To end the year on a positive note, you should take advantage of this ideal time to give your financials a year-end checkup.
+To end the year on a positive note, you should take advantage of this ideal time to go through an end of year financial checklist.
 Doing so before the year end can give you the opportunity to save on 2017 taxes and set up your investments for success in 2018.

 It is important to revisit your goals and be sure you have a plan in place.
 Whatever it is you are saving for- whether retirement, paying for your child’s college education or another important goal- an annual status check will help you identify any adjustments that may be needed to stay on track.